Coding-bros/JaiMail/README.md

 ## What all we need for this to run
 ### (if the code doesn't work, install all these in a venv)
 - Tkinter

-    - Do pip / pip3 install tkinter
+it is a default module in python

+- Python

+    brew install python3

 #
 ## code